dhoyle/splicedocs-jekyll/pages/OnPrem/InstallingSpliceMachine/ImportSampleData.md

 The standalone version of Splice Machine includes sample data that you can use to quickly try importing and querying meaningful data.
 This topic walks you through using the sample data.

-You must [install the standalone version of
-Splice Machine](onprem_install_standalone.html) on your computer before following the steps in this tutorial.
+You must install the standalone version of Splice Machine on your computer before following the steps in this tutorial.
+You'll find the link to the standalone installer and instructions in our [Installing Splice Machine](onprem_install_intro.html) page.
 {: .noteIcon}

 The Splice Machine installer package includes demo data that you can